What is Hyperemesis gravidarum?

 What other consequences are there for mother and baby?

 Women suffering from the condition may also be in need of emotional support.
 The Pregnancy Support Trust suggests joining a local support network or online community.
-It also says some women may benefit from therapies such as hypnosis from a medical hypnotherapist after a checking with their midwife.
+It also says some women may benefit from therapies such as hypnosis from a medical hypnotherapist after a checking with their midwife or doctor first.

 It also suggests preparing an 'HG survival kit' to include food and snacks a woman is able to eat as well as bags and wipes for unexpected vomiting.